zhangzhics/CITS5503_Sem2/Labs/Lab1IntroSetup.md

 ### Option 3: Linux Users

-If you're already using a recent Linux distribution (e.g., Ubuntu 20.04 LTS and Ubuntu 22.04 LTS), please continue with it, and attach relevant evidence of this step in your write-up.
+If you're already using a recent Linux distribution (e.g., Ubuntu 20.04 LTS and Ubuntu 22.04 LTS), please continue with it.

 NOTE: Ubuntu 23.04, Debian 12 and their newer versions have not been tested, and might lead to unexpected errors when installing Linux packages in the next step.